AI & Data Series · 🔥 High Demand · Standalone or Add-On

 7. Embedding drift: how model updates can change embedding spaces and break existing indexes

-5. Choosing a vector database: decision framework based on scale, cost, latency, and infrastructure constraints
+4. Choosing a vector database: decision framework based on scale, cost, latency, and infrastructure

-7. Metadata filtering: narrowing vector searches by document type, date, user, tenant, or any structured field
+6. Metadata filtering: narrowing searches by document type, date, user, tenant, or structured fields

-8. Vector index performance: understanding HNSW graph construction, ef_construction, and recall/latency trade-offs
+7. Vector index performance: HNSW graph construction, ef_construction, and recall/latency trade-offs

-9. Re-ranking: using cross-encoders (Cohere Rerank, Voyage Rerank) to improve retrieval precision after vector search
+8. Re-ranking: using cross-encoders (Cohere Rerank, Voyage Rerank) to improve retrieval precision

 1. Why RAG: the problem it solves, when to use it, and when fine-tuning is a better answer

-3. Document ingestion: loading PDFs, Word documents, web pages, Notion pages, and databases with LangChain document loaders and LlamaIndex readers
+3. Document ingestion: loading PDFs, Word docs, web pages, Notion, and databases with LangChain loaders and LlamaIndex readers

-4. Text chunking strategies: fixed-size, recursive character splitting, semantic chunking, and document-structure-aware chunking
+4. Text chunking strategies: fixed-size, recursive character splitting, semantic chunking, document-structure-aware

 5. Chunk size and overlap: how they affect retrieval quality and what to tune for different document types

-6. Metadata enrichment: adding document source, page number, section headers, and timestamps to chunks for filtering
+6. Metadata enrichment: adding source, page number, section headers, and timestamps to chunks

-7. Embedding and indexing the knowledge base: bulk ingestion pipelines with progress tracking and error handling
+7. Embedding and indexing: bulk ingestion pipelines with progress tracking and error handling

 9. Context assembly: formatting retrieved chunks into a coherent prompt context block